 Are you doing tours during COVID-19 restrictions?

 Our COVID-19 checklist is in place, we are inspected and approved.
-We are offering camel rides, Wednesday to Sunday, booked by phone.
+We are offering camel rides in January 2021 from Tuesday to Saturday.

 We have put in place all possible precautions and systems to share the safest environment possible under the circumstances.